pkt-cash/pktd/lnd/README.md

 ## Security

-The developers of `lnd` take security _very_ seriously.
-The disclosure of security vulnerabilities helps us secure the health of `lnd`, privacy of our users, and also the health of the Lightning Network as a whole.
-If you find any issues regarding security or privacy, please disclose the information responsibly by sending an email to security at lightning dot engineering, preferably encrypted using our designated PGP key (`91FE464CD75101DA6B6BAB60555C6465E5BCB3AF`) which can be found [here](https://gist.githubusercontent.com/Roasbeef/6fb5b52886183239e4aa558f83d085d3/raw/5fa96010af201628bcfa61e9309d9b13d23d220f/security@lightning.engineering).
+The **upstream** developers of `lnd` take security _very_ seriously.
+The disclosure of security vulnerabilities helps them secure the health of `lnd`, the privacy of our users, and also the health of the Lightning Network as a whole.
+If you find any issues regarding security or privacy, please disclose the information responsibly by sending an email to <mailto:security@lightning.engineering>, preferably encrypted using the Lightning Labs designated PGP key (`91FE464CD75101DA6B6BAB60555C6465E5BCB3AF`) which can be found [here](https://gist.githubusercontent.com/Roasbeef/6fb5b52886183239e4aa558f83d085d3/raw/5fa96010af201628bcfa61e9309d9b13d23d220f/security@lightning.engineering).